An intestinal broom

 Green asparagus are the only ones that do not need to be peeled; simply wash them.

-Note: Don’t peel the tip; stop three centimeters before the tip.
+Note: Don’t peel the tip of white or purple asparagus; stop three centimeters before the tip.

 Some indications for cooking time: